 Of course, I’m a little biased.
 You all know how I feel about the weather down here.

 That’s just not my bag.
-That’s the western European in me not doing well in the burning sun.
+The western European in me doesn’t do well in the burning sun.

 That being said, my favorite sort of outdoor celebrations absolutely include the grill…just preferably one located in plenty of shade.
 There’s something so earthy and primal about enjoying food cooked over a fire as opposed to over a stove.